IAMXID/did-method-iamx/README.md

 }
 ```

-## 3.6.1 Registration

-Registration DID will write the initial IAMX DID document on the blockchain ledger.
+As part of the **creation** operation, the initial IAMX DID document will be written to blockchain ledger in order to register the DID.
 Within the metadata of the DID document, a **registered** property is added.

 ```json